 You can think of Publish/Subscribe as a bi-directional, multi, request/response system.
 Confused?
 Let take an analogy.

 Think of your grandfather’s telephone.
 You could dial another person’s phone number and talk to him.
 But how difficult was it to bring in more people into the conversation?
 Now, think about Google Hangouts, or WhatsApp group.
 In essence, the communication is now driven by a virtual entity acting as a Hub, with end users acting as publishers or subscribers of messages.

 A web messaging API that supports Publish/Subscribe mechanism, allows multi-party collaboration.
 It is a flexible way of communication and there already exist several standardized implementations of this.
 Take the case of MQTT, which is the preferred protocol used for IoT.
 In a typical IoT application, data coming from a sensor needs to be forked out to multiple places.

 Publish/Subscribe mechanism provides the basis for achieving all this without the overhead of multiple request/response interactions.
 In this case, all the messages are orchestrated by a MQTT broker, which is the equivalent of the hub in the previous example.

 Publish/Subscribe with PubNub

-With PubNub, you have a superior alternative in the form of global data stream network where a published message can be delivered to millions of subscribers within a quarter of a second.
-And unlike MQTT, PubNub also provides additional features such as message history, access management, and presence.
+With PubNub, you have a superior alternative in the form of global data stream network where a published message can be delivered to millions of subscribers within a tenth of a second.
+And unlike MQTT, PubNub also provides additional features such as message persistence, access management, and presence.

 The flexibility of Publish/Subscribe Paradigm along with PubNub’s promise of reliable and fast data messaging allows you to build diverse kinds of applications.